Set up Office 365 file storage and sharing

 Here's what the email looks like.

-Upload files to your team site for online collaboration
+Upload files to a team site for online collaboration

 Here are the steps to add files: